The Cloud (Star Trek: Voyager): Reception

 Reviewers Lance Parkin and Mark Jones said the episode was "almost ridiculously straightforward and predictable".

-In 2017 ScreenRant ranked "The Cloud" as the 10th most hopeful episode of all Star Trek episodes up to that time, and said it was the source of Captain Janeway's line, "There is coffee in that nebula".
+In 2017, ScreenRant ranked "The Cloud" as the tenth most hopeful episode of all Star Trek episodes up to that time, and said it was the source of Captain Janeway's line: "There is coffee in that nebula".

-In 2017 Den of Geek said the episode was dull and is one of the reasons "why Voyager isn’t everyone’s favourite".
+In 2017, Den of Geek said that the episode was dull and is one of the reasons "why Voyager isn’t everyone’s favourite".

-In 2020 Tor.com rated the episode 6 out of 10 and said it had comedic performances by Robert Picardo (as the EMH) as well as the introduction of the holographic French bar, Sandrine's.
+In 2020 Tor rated the episode six out of ten and said it had comedic performances by Robert Picardo (as the EMH) as well as the introduction of the holographic French bar, Sandrine's.

 Video releases

 This episode was released on LaserDisc in Germany in 1996, paired with "Phage" for 49 DEM.
 1st Season vol.3 included "Phage" with the German language title Transplantationen and "The Cloud" as Der Mysteriöse Nebel on a single double sided 12" LaserDisc, with a German audio Dolby Surround soundtrack.